emelyrosbach/2W0R/README.md

 ## Contents

 - **ExperimentApplication:** The `ExperimentApplication/` directory contains the Django project source code for the experiment interface where participants rated tumor cell percentages.
 The `static/` subdirectory houses the study materials, including image patches from different H&E stained tissue slides (licensed under Creative Commons) and a table with additional information on these study images.
 - **DataAnalysis** The `DataAnalysis/` directory contains the R source code (`ConfirmationBias-LMMs/` subdirectory) utilized to analyze the presence of confirmation bias during medical decision-making via linear mixed-effects models.
 An Excel file with the anonymized experiment data is also provided.
-Additionally, Jupyter notebooks, emplyed to assess the normality of the aforementioned study data and and generate the descriptive statistics and plots presented in the paper, are also included.
+Additionally, Jupyter notebooks, employed to assess the normality of the aforementioned study data and and generate the descriptive statistics and plots presented in the paper, are also included.
 - containing code to asses the normal distribution of the experiment data, generate the descritpive statistcs and plots reported in the paper.

 ## Running the online experiment interface